bondms/bondms.github.io/_posts/2018-03-18-bash-script-template.md

 ## Common pitfalls

-Although convenient, there some pitfalls of using Bash that should be avoided, such as:
+Although convenient, there are some pitfalls of using Bash that should be avoided, such as:

 ### Not checking for errors